Orangi: History

+In 2011 the City District Government Karachi was disbanded but remained in place for bureaucratic administration until 2015, when the Karachi Metropolitan Corporation system was reintroduced.
+In 2015, Orangi Town was re-organised as part of Karachi District West.

 Geography

 Orangi is bordered by New Karachi to the north across the Shahrah-e-Zahid Hussain, Gulberg Town to the east across the Gujjar Nala stream, Liaquatabad Town to the south, and Sindh Industrial and Trading Estate to the west.
-There are 13 official neighborhoods, each with its own council, which has allowed the township to build its own sewer system.
+There are 13 official neighbourhoods, each with its own council, which has allowed the township to build its own sewer system.

 Orangi stretches out from the Khasba Hills, North Nazimabad and Paposh Nagar towards the northern parts of Karachi and covers approximately 22 sqmi of land.
 The Khasba Hills forms a natural boundary between Orangi Town and North Nazimabad.
 The defunct City District Government constructed a road through the Khasba Hills connecting Orangi with North Nazimabad.

 Demography

 Orangi's population alone is estimated to be over one million.
-When combined with neighboring Baldia, the population is over two million.
-Twenty-five percent of Orangi's population is Pashtuns, and another 25% Muhajir.
-A significant population of Muhajirs are Biharis who migrated from Bihar in 1947, and from East Pakistan in 1971.
-The remaining 50% is a mix of Afghans, Balochis, Bengalis, Punjabis, and Sindhis.
+When combined with neighbouring Baldia, the population is over two million.
+Twenty-five per cent of Orangi's population is Pashtuns, and another 50% Muhajir.
+A significant population of Muhajirs are Biharis who migrated from East Pakistan in 1971 following the Bangladesh Liberation War.
+The remaining 25% is a mix of Afghans, Balochis, Bengalis, Punjabis, and Sindhis.